BlackyDrum/ai-tutor/README.md

 ### Adding Embeddings to a Collection

 With the `collections` in place, the next step is to populate them with `embeddings`. `Embeddings` are created by processing `documents` or `files`, which can then be retrieved based on `semantic similarity` to queries.
-Our application supports uploading files in various formats including `.pptx`, `.json`, `.md`, and `.txt`.
+Our application supports uploading files in various formats including `.pptx`, `.json`, `.md`, `.txt` and `.zip`.
 Special attention should be paid to `.json` and `.md` files, as they require a specific format to ensure successful embedding:

 -   `json`